-We at Mitsui Fudosan are committed to social and economic development as well as global environmental preservation under the principles of harmony, coexistence and inclusive cooperation represented by our corporate logo.
-Under the principles of the logo, log
+We at Mitsui Fudosan are committed to social and economic development as well as global environmental preservation under the principles of coexisting in harmony with society, linking diverse values, and achieving a sustainable society represented by our & corporate logo.
+Under the principles of the & logo, &\EARTH\ represents our Group Vision. &\EARTH\ symbolizes our recognition that urban development is interlinked with the planet and our aim of a society that enriches both people and the planet.